|

 After several drafts, a story

-was ready for the world, so ready that Philip and the Butterfly is now an animated movie.
+was ready for the world, so ready that Philip and the Butterfly is now an animated short film

-The DVD is distributed exclusively by the National Film Board of Canada.
+and was distributed exclusively by the National Film Board of Canada from 2009 to 2019.

-little kids or big kids, in images or in words.
+little kids and big kids, in images and in words, for a few more decades.

 * Scleroderma is characterized by a hardening and tightening of the skin, joints and internal organs,

-resulting in severe contractures, particularly noticable in the face, and on hands and arms.
+resulting in severe contractures, particularly noticeable in the face, and on the hands and arms.

-Jacqueline currently lives in Vancouver, WA, USA, where so moved in 1996.
+Jacqueline currently lives in Vancouver, WA, USA, where she moved in 1996.

 |